elnino9ykl/ZJU-Dataset/README.md

 Please download the dataset from the link.

 # Publications
-If you use our code or dataset, please consider cite our paper:
+If you are using this dataset in your research, please consider cite our paper:

 **Bridging the Day and Night Domain Gap for Semantic Segmentation.**
 E. Romera, L.M.
 Bergasa, K. Yang, J.M. Álvarez, R. Barea.